prometheus/prometheus/docs/migration.md

 # Prometheus 2.0 Migration Guide.

-In line with our [compatilibity promise](TODO), the Prometheus 2.0 release contains a number of backward incompatible changes.
+In line with our [compatibility promise](TODO), the Prometheus 2.0 release contains a number of backward incompatible changes.
 This document aims to offer guidance on migrating from Prometheus 1.8 to Prometheus 2.0.

 ## Flags